meertensinstituut/clariah-wp3-vre/switchboard/README.md

 ## Testing

 Run: `docker exec vre_switchboard_1 mvn clean test`

+Note 1: environment variables are mocked with surefire plugin, see pom.xml Note 2: in order to run tests `$USER` should be set with existing username

 ## Workflow
 - A service deployment request contains a list of input files.